How to Drastically Cut Your Expenses

 3. Cut the cable

-If you’re still using the cable, chances are, you’re paying around $1,500 for it per year.
+If you’re still using cable services, chances are, you’re paying around $1,500 for it per year.

 We ditched cable over 5 years ago and have been saving at least $800 per year!
 Instead of cable, we use low-cost alternatives such as Netflix at $18/month for a premium plan or Amazon Prime for $13/month.
 If you want to watch for free, there’s always YouTube.
 The best thing about these alternatives is that you have the option to freeze or cancel your subscription at any time.